Do you have symptoms of estrogen dominance? Such as…

 - Excess estrogen due to a malnourished liver, which reduces estrogen detoxification: The liver needs an abundance of proteins, vitamins and minerals in order to detoxify used hormones out of the system.
 If estrogen can’t be detoxified, it recirculates in the body causing dysfunction, and this allows estrogen to build up in the body.
 According to Dr. Ray Peat, PhD, “Protein deficiency has been shown to cause the liver to fail to detoxify estrogen.”
 If the body’s ability to remove used hormones from the system is impaired, they are allowed to recirculate causing problems such as PMS.

 - Poor hormone production resulting in low progesterone, leaving estrogen unopposed: Estrogen and progesterone are supposed to be in balance with one another, but a poor diet can result in low progesterone.
-The body needs some raw materials to make progesterone including: cholesterol, vitamin A, and thyroid hormone (T3).
+The body needs some raw materials to make progesterone including: cholesterol, vitamin A (deficiency is rare), and thyroid hormone (T3).
 If you are low in these nutrients or if you have low thyroid function, then low progesterone is a very common cause of estrogen dominance.

 - Chronic stress: stress of any kind decreases progesterone levels to increase production of cortisol.
 This is because cortisol is a stress hormone needed to help you survive stress.